 Hannah and Samuel

 God keeps Hannah infertile.
-Verse 5 says, “The Lord had closed her womb.”
+Verse 5 tells us the Lord closed Hannah’s womb.
 I struggled when I first read this.

 I know in my heart that God is sovereign, and he alone knows our life’s story and purpose.
 But this hit me hard.